smimram/GETCO2022/index.md

 complexity is the maximum $n(n-1)/2$.
 The evasiveness conjecture for graph properties asserts that every non-trivial monotone graph property is evasive.

-Kahn, Saks and Sturtevant in the paper "A topological approach to evasiveness" showed a connection between this complexity problem and topology.
+Kahn, Saks and Sturtevant in the paper _A topological approach to evasiveness_ showed a connection between this complexity problem and topology.
 To each monotone graph property, there is an associated simplicial complex and it is proved that potential monotone non-evasive graph properties have a collapsible